Code-Institute-Submissions/dkidanu1-Milestone2_MarResub/README.md

 - Carousel – To Showcase various experiences in a visual way.
 - Text Slide Show - To showcase JS learning and testimonials for Green Park.
 - Navigation – Javascript to support with the extra touch of smoothness on the scroll.
 - Contact us – Email JS to support and facilitate and questions and enquires users have.
+Including Validation to ensure the right information is presented in the form.

 ### The Structure Plane